-Accordingly, no assurance is or can be given that the Eligible Green Projects will meet investor expectations or requirements regarding "green", "sustainable", "social" or similar labels (including Regulation (EU) 2020/852 on the establishment of a framework to facilitate sustainable investment, the so called "EU Taxonomy") or that any adverse environmental, social and/or other impacts will not occur during the implementation of any projects or uses the subject of, or related to, any Eligible Green Projects.
+Accordingly, no assurance is or can be given that the Eligible Green Projects will meet investor expectations or requirements regarding "green", "sustainable", "social" or similar labels (including Regulation (EU) 2020/852 on the establishment of a framework to facilitate sustainable investment, the so-called EU Taxonomy) or that any adverse environmental, social and/or other impacts will not occur during the implementation of any projects or uses the subject of, or related to, any Eligible Green Projects.

-In connection with an issuance of Green Bonds, the Issuer has appointed ISS ESG ("ISS ESG") to provide a second party opinion (the "SPO") in relation to Issuer's Green Finance Framework.
+In connection with an issuance of Green Bonds, the Issuer has appointed ISS ESG (ISS ESG) to provide a second party opinion (the SPO) in relation to Issuer's Green Finance Framework.
 The SPO aims to provide transparency to investors that seek to understand and act upon potential exposure to climate risks and impacts of the Notes issued under the Green Finance Framework.
 The SPO is only an opinion and not a statement of fact.
 No assurance or representation is given as to the suitability or reliability for any purpose whatsoever of the SPO which may be made available in connection with the issue of the relevant Green Bonds and in particular with any Eligible Green Projects to fulfil any environmental, sustainability, social and/or other criteria.
 The SPO is not, nor should be deemed to be, a recommendation by the Issuer or any other person to buy, sell or hold the Notes.
 The SPO is only current as at the date that opinion is issued.
 Prospective investors must determine for themselves the relevance of the SPO and/or the information contained therein and/or the provider of the SPO for the purpose of any investment in the Notes.
 Prospective investors should be aware that the SPO will not be incorporated into, and will not form part of, this Base Prospectus or the applicable Final Terms which will complement this Base Prospectus.
+On 30 November 2023, Regulation (EU) 2023/2631 on European Green Bonds and optional disclosures for bonds marketed as environmentally sustainable and for sustainability-linked bonds (the European Green Bond Regulation) was published in the Official Journal of the European Union.
+The European Green Bond Regulation came into force on 20 December 2023 and most provisions will apply from 21 December 2024.
+It will establish an EU voluntary high-quality standard for green bonds called the European Green Bond Standard.
 Currently, the provider of such opinions are not subject to any specific regulatory or other regime or oversight.
-However, pursuant to a proposal for a Regulation to create a "European Green Bond Standard" published by the European Commission on 6 July 2021, providers of such opinions would be required to be registered and supervised by ESMA in the future.
+Pursuant to the European Green Bond Standard, providers of such opinions would be required to be registered and supervised by ESMA in the future.
 Furthermore, the Noteholders will have no recourse against the provider of the SPO.
-A negative change to, or a withdrawal of, the SPO of the Green Finance Framework or the failure of ISS ESG to obtain a registration with ESMA or to comply with any requirements imposed on it by the "European Green Bond Standard" may affect the value of the Green Bonds and may have consequences for certain investors with portfolio mandates to invest in the Eligible Green Projects.
+A negative change to, or a withdrawal of, the SPO of the Green Finance Framework or the failure of ISS ESG to obtain a registration with ESMA or to comply with any requirements imposed on it by the European Green Bond Standard may affect the value of the Green Bonds and may have consequences for certain investors with portfolio mandates to invest in the Eligible Green Projects.